-2020 has been a brutal eye opener for all of us in many, MANY ways.
+2020 was a brutal eye opener for all of us in many, MANY ways.
 Maui was no exception.
 When the virus took off in March, Maui was faced with a pretty impossible choice.
-Stay open, and overwhelm Maui’s fragile health care system, which has only 219 beds total – only 24 in ICU.
+Stay open, and overwhelm Maui’s fragile health care system, which has only 219 beds total – and a scant 24 in ICU.
 Or shut down tourism, and face devastating economic consequences.
-In the end, the people of Maui’s belief in the importance of Ohana trumped economics.
+In the end, the people of Maui’s belief in the importance of ohana trumped economics.
 The 14-day quarantine for all new arrivals was put in place, and arrivals plummeted to zero.
 Unemployment soared (some estimate 30%).
 Lines of cars waiting for food distribution stretched for a mile or more.
 Animal shelters were flooded with animals whose owners had to choose between feeding themselves and feeding their pets.
 Predictably, social media got ugly.

 But – Maui also saw fish and ocean predator populations rebound, and reefs looked healthier.
 Beaches were sparsely peopled.
 There was less traffic.
 Homelessness actually decreased.
 Maui could breathe.